 Start with your top priority.
 If you followed the advice in Step 2, it should take less than 15 minutes.

 Turn off your phone, close your email, shut your door or put a note on the back of your chair saying “Please Do Not Disturb”, and work that task.

 You won’t always be able to work on your to-do list.
 That’s OK – your brain and body need breaks to stay fresh, and you’ve got commitments to yourself and other people that are important to honour.

-Just make sure that when you come back, you work on your highest-priority item.
+Just make sure that when you come back after a break, you work on your highest-priority item.

 5. Check completed items off your list

 Done with Priority One?
 Awesome!
 Draw a great big line through the task on the to-do list (or put a tick-mark next to it, if that’s more your thing).

 Take a moment to bask in the glory of a finished task, and pat yourself on the back for a job well-done.